 Coolbinia Primary School was one of 18 schools across Western Australia celebrated this week for achieving 10 years as a Waste Wise accredited school.
-The local member, Hon Alanna Clohesy, MLC, presented the school’s Principal and Waste Wise coordinator with a sign and certificate at the morning assembly on Thursday, 7 November to mark the occasion – thanking the children, staff and parents for their commitment to the program.
+Read the media release here

 While 18 schools reached the 10-year milestone of consecutively renewing their accreditation since the program began, a total of 491 schools are accredited in the Waste Wise School Program.

 Program provides schools with the foundation for success

 Administered by the Waste Authority of Western Australia, the Waste Wise School accreditation program started in 2010 with the aim of recognising and celebrating the waste reduction and recovery efforts being undertaken in schools.

 Schools must complete a number of steps to become accredited including:

 - run a waste audit to collect data on the waste produced at school

 - form a Waste Wise committee to plan, implement and evaluate Waste Wise projects

 - write a whole-of-school waste policy so the wider school community is aware of the school’s waste avoidance and recovery commitment